chubecca21/housing-regression-analysis/README.md

 * Straight-line distance from Bellevue
 Houses with more than 5 bedrooms or 4 bathrooms were dropped from the dataframe to increase the accuracy of the model in predicting the price of single-family homes, which are the majority of King County Real Estate Agency's clientele.

 The data was then split into a training and a test dataframe (75:25 split).
-Using the training data, I built multiple linear regression models to determine the strongest predictors of price via an iterative approach.
+Using the training data, I built multiple linear regression models to determine the strongest predictors of price.

 This analysis follows the CRISP-DM methodology.